Trump administration's shifting stories fuel doubts over justification for Soleimani strike - Local News 8

 “The intelligence may be no different of (Soleimani) planning” attacks similar to those he’d conducted in the past, this source said.
 Many analysts note Soleimani’s movements about the region were not unusual.
 “If an American hadn’t died, I don’t think any of this would have happened.”

-While Esper told CNN on January 8 said the threat was “only a matter of days, certainly no more than weeks,” Pompeo has emphasized that the exact timing doesn’t matter.
+While Esper told CNN on January 8 said the threat was “only a matter of days, certainly no more than weeks” away, Pompeo has emphasized that the exact timing doesn’t matter.
 The timetable “is not something that’s relevant” to Americans in the region, Pompeo told CNN.

 Chairman of the Joint Chiefs Gen. Mark Milley said the intelligence was “compelling, it was imminent, and it was very, very clear in scale, scope.”
 But then he went on to caveat heavily, saying, “did it exactly say who, what, when, where?
 No.”

-Note: CORRECTION: This story has been updated to accurately reflect that Milley and Esper publicly suggested Iran sought to kill Americans during its Wednesday strikes on Iraqi bases before Pence made the same claim and to clarify that a senior US defense official’s comments were in response to news reports.